hasura/ndc-storage/docs/objects.md

 # }
 ```

-### Upload Text Objects
+### Download Text Objects

-Use the `uploadStorageObjectText` mutation if you are confident that object content is plain text.
+Use the `downloadStorageObjectText` query if you are confident that object content is plain text.

 ```gql
 query DownloadObjectText {